From Our “Ask a Question” mailbag: “Can I file my Will with the Montgomery County Register of Wills after I have signed it, but before my death?”

 The Montgomery County Register of Wills cannot hold or file your Will until after you have died.
 Your executor will go to the Register’s office in Norristown with the original Will, an original death certificate, an ID and a check.
 After verifying all is in order, the Register will then file the Will.
 There is no Pennsylvania procedure to hold Wills of the living.

-Before you die, your original Will need be kept safe and secure.
+Protecting your original Will is vital.
+We strive to keep your Will safe and secure.
 All your planning could mean nothing if the Will is destroyed or lost.